 - Pain in the back, abdomen, or groin is not relieved with position change or pain medication

 - Pulsating enlargement or tender mass in abdomen

 - A deep pain on the sides of the abdomen

 - A throbbing sensation near the navel

 In most of the cases, aneurysm is found during regular exams and tests such as an X-ray, an echocardiogram, CT scan, or ultrasound.
 But patients with the following conditions must undergo regular screening for aneurysm:

 - Family history of aneurysm

 Treatment for the aortic aneurysm depends upon several factors, like location, size and shape of the aneurysm as well as the physical condition of the patient.

-If you are at risk for cardiovascular or related issues, don’t hesitate to call us at 650-965-1909 to book an appointment with Dr. Raymond M Shaheen.
+If you are at risk for cardiovascular or related issues, don’t hesitate to contact us to book an appointment with Dr. Raymond M Shaheen.